 Working with your local community business and creating better relationships can help them become educated on proper service dog questions and help other handlers in the future.

-Working with a service dog is a great priviledge and we should all work toward better interactions for the public.
+Working with a service dog is a great privilege and we should all work toward better interactions for the public.

 Do you have a tip for other service dog handlers or business to help create better relationships?
 Share it in the comments!!